newjersey/navigator.business.nj.gov/content/src/display-content/roadmap-sidebar-cards/not-registered-existing-account.md

 ### Link Your myNewJersey Account

-To save your progress on the Navigator, [link your existing myNewJersey account](/account-setup).
+To save your progress on your Business.NJ.gov account, [link your existing myNewJersey account](/account-setup).